SpikeGLX Download Page

 - ...Or run on any individual file.

-- Optionally apply bandpass and global demux CAR filters.
+- Optionally apply band-pass and CAR filters.

 - Optionally edit out saturation artifacts.